gweissman/icu_ml_ms/manuscript.md

 We used a dataset derived from a prospective cohort study that was conducted from 2013 to 2014 among patients who spent at least three days in an intensive care unit (ICU) [@OcPf8cNA].
 Among 303 patients in the original cohort, 301 (99.3%) had sufficient identifiers to be linked to their original chart in the electronic health record (EHR) to query detailed clinical data.
 Interviews with patients and their surrogate decision makers were used to determine their quality of life prior to ICU admission.
-Mortality status at six months after discharge was determined with review of the EHR and follow-up phone calls with patients and surrogates.
+Mortality status at six months after discharge was determined by review of the EHR and follow-up phone calls with patients and surrogates.

 ### Outcomes